Report: Kim Kardashian Isn't Going To Get Her Fairy Tale Ending With Kanye West

 Following Kim Kardashian’s robbery in Paris, the longtime reality star opened up about the ordeal as cameras rolled for the 13th season of Keeping Up With the Kardashians.
 As fans have seen, Kardashian spoke candidly about the scary encounter with several men, who robbed her of $11 million worth of jewelry, including a 20-carat diamond ring given to her by West.

-A short time later, Kim Kardashian and Kanye West reportedly began living separately but maintained a untied front publicly.
+A short time later, Kim Kardashian and Kanye West reportedly began living separately but maintained a united front publicly.

 According to In Touch Weekly, ratings of Keeping Up With the Kardashians are constantly slipping and as Kim Kardashian reportedly experiences a marital crisis, her mother, Kris Jenner, is hoping to cash in “pressuring Kim to discuss her marriage problems” on the show.